nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Enable_FULLV4_Stats can be enabled or disabled dynamically via ganesha_stats.

+Enable_CLNT_AllOps_Stats(bool, default false)
+    Whether to count and collect statistics for all NFS operations requested by NFS clients.
+Enable_CLNT_AllOps_Stats can be enabled or disabled dynamically via ganesha_stats.

 Short_File_Handle(bool, default false)
     Whether to use short NFS file handle to accommodate VMware NFS client.
     Enable this if you have a VMware NFSv3 client.
 VMware NFSv3 client has a max